In which aspect colors can reflect any Brand and how can manipulate the opinion and actions of.

-As it is common with a lot of depth analysis in major marketing areas, color theory is a topic of complexity and nuance, but splashy infographics rarely go beyond See ‘n Say levels of coverage.
+As it is common with a lot of depth analysis in major marketing areas, colour theory is a topic of complexity and nuance, but splashy infographics rarely go beyond See ‘n Say levels of coverage.

 Green Lantern can’t turn lemons into lemonade and I’m left equally unequipped to make smart decisions about the spectrum which shades our world.
-But why is such a potentially colorful conversation so unwaveringly shallow?
+But why is such a potentially colourful conversation so unwaveringly shallow?

 Psychologist and Stanford professor Jennifer Aaker has conducted studies on this very topic, and her paper titled “Dimensions of Brand Personality” points out five core dimensions that play a role in a brand’s personality.